 Staying at Holistika gives you access to every class on the schedule, every pool, the Tierra restaurant, the art walk and the co-working space without paying drop-in rates.
 Most Tulum wellness stays are hotel-plus-spa.
 Holistika is closer to a neighbourhood you live in for a week, and the class schedule is structured enough that you can drop into daily rhythm by day two.

-Holistika starts around $38 a night at low season, which is unthinkable for a hotel on 131,000 Instagram followers.
+Holistika's low-season entry rate is unthinkable for a hotel on 131,000 Instagram followers.
 The reason is that the economics are built around the community, not the room rate; classes, events, the restaurant and the retreats carry the property.
 That makes it one of the few serious-wellness options in Tulum accessible to travellers on a Mexico City budget rather than a New York one.

 Tierra is the on-site vegetarian restaurant, open to non-guests, with a menu that rotates around local produce and Mayan-influenced cooking.
 It is not a Michelin-adjacent destination, but it is a legitimately good plant-based kitchen in a zone where most vegetarian food comes dressed up as luxury.
 If you are travelling on a mostly-plant diet, Tierra alone is a reason to consider Holistika over a beach property.

-Holistika is the rare Tulum address where the hotel is the secondary identity.
 The primary identity is the Holistika community itself, a jungle campus with yoga shalas, a vegetarian restaurant called Tierra, an art gallery, a co-working space, a treehouse, a temazcal, and two pools.
 The twenty-four hotel rooms exist to house the people who want all of that without leaving.

 December through March peaks.
 November is the value window.
 Avoid September: sargassum and hurricane risk peak together.